-It's called R-22 refrigerant, or "Freon," and it was the most common refrigerant used in air conditioners and heat pumps prior to 2010.
-Basically, if you purchased a new HVAC system prior to 2010, you're probably using R-22 refrigerant.
+It’s called R-22 refrigerant, or “Freon,” and it was the most common refrigerant used in air conditioners and heat pumps before 2010.
+If you purchased a new HVAC system before 2010, you’re probably using R-22 refrigerant.

 Systems manufactured after that year use a new type of refrigerant, R-410A, which doesn’t have the negative environmental impact of R-22.

 The switch to R-410A isn’t due to industry altruism so much as necessity.
 Many years ago, the US EPA mandated a gradual phase-out of R-22 refrigerant.
 By 2020, it won’t be legal to buy or sell R-22 anymore.
 In the meantime (as in, now), it’s still possible to service systems that use R-22 with more R-22.